 It’s Wednesday, the day we always talk marriage!
-I introduce a post, and then you all can link up your own posts below.
 Today I want to talk about what makes a successful marriage, and according to John Gottman, it’s pretty simple.
 It’s all in your attitude.

 Let me tell you the story of two women that I know.